cmu-delphi/covidcast/Python-packages/covidcast-py/docs/index.rst

 COVIDcast API client
 ====================

-This package provides Python access to the `COVIDcast API
+This package provides Python access to the `COVIDcast Epidata API
 <https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html>`_ published by
 the `Delphi group <https://delphi.cmu.edu>`_ at `Carnegie Mellon University
 <https://www.cmu.edu>`_.
 This API provides daily access to a range of
 COVID-related signals Delphi collects from a variety of sources, including cases, deaths, symptom surveys, healthcare data, and other information.

-Consult the `COVIDcast API documentation
+Consult the `COVIDcast Epidata API documentation
 <https://cmu-delphi.github.io/delphi-epidata/api/covidcast.html>`_ for details
 on the data included in the API, licensing, and how to cite this data in your work.
 The `signals documentation